dupuyjs/AzPester/Docs/Resources/Identity/Identity.md

 Note: In scope property, you can target a subsription different than default one.
 We will automatically detect the subscription and switch to the appropriate context.

-Anyway, you have to reference this subscription identifier in the `contexts` section.
+However, th subscription identifier should be listed in `contexts` section.
 If not, the following warning will be displayed:

 ```powershell
 "Warning: Subscription $scopeSubscriptionId is unknown.
 This subscription should be referenced in contexts."